-One of the most exciting activities on the white continent
+Camping in Antarctica is One of the most exciting activities on the white continent

-  After dinner on board, jump into the Zodiac for a run ashore with your sleeping bag and tent.
+Camping in Antarctica means, after dinner on board, you jump into the Zodiac for a run ashore with your sleeping bag and tent.
 Here is your opportunity to camp for a night in Antarctica!
 Picture it… you are lying in your sleeping bag listening to crackling and grumbling of glaciers, the splintering of icebergs and the soothing sounds of water and brash ice washing onto the beach.
 Perhaps you might even hear the blow of a whale, feeding in the bay.
 Who said that sleep would come easy?
 But when it does, you drift away knowing that you are breathing pristine air and experiencing something very few have experienced before.
 After your night ashore, it’s back to the ship so that you can enjoy a hot shower and a delicious breakfast.

 WHO CAN PARTICIPATE?

 For any passenger with an adventurous spirit and an ability to “rough-it” for a night, our Camping in Antarctica has proven very popular.
 Our experienced expedition team will select a camping site that is snow covered and isolated from any breeding wildlife.
 You do not need to pre-book camping and there is no additional charge.
 There will be a mandatory safety briefing for all those participating in the camping excursion prior to going ashore for the night.